-When charging car AC systems it is recommended that a low system be evacuated and then recharged to factory specifications.
+When charging car AC systems it's recommended that a low system be evacuated and then recharged to factory specifications.
 Often people will just add Freon if they think it's low and this can create a few problems.

 Now a days with strict EPA laws we really call this process recovery and charge because we do not let any freon escape into the atmosphere.
 Evacuating is a term used to describe the complete removal of all Freon.
 This is done by creating a vacuum in the system by connecting a vacuum pump.
 This process gives you a fresh start and it also pulls all air and moisture out before recharging.